 Lumping all of your campaigns into one group has a lot of downsides.
 One of the biggest cons is that it limits your options for directing spend.
 If all of your products are in one ad group, that means you are bidding the same amount for every product.
 Effectively, you are deciding that every item in your inventory holds equal value to your business and your customer—which is not usually the case.
 So how do you segment PLAs?

-Getting Your Feet Wet With Segmentation
+Getting Your Feet Wet With PLA Segmentation

 In general, generic search terms are less valuable, while item-specific terms are more valuable.
 If you’re looking for a performance-based method for sorting your search terms—check out our E-Book on Negative Keywords.